Hurricane Electric: Peering

-Within its global network, Hurricane Electric is connected to more than 295 major exchange points and exchanges IP traffic directly with more than 10,600 different networks.
-Hurricane Electric currently has 23+ Terabits per second active public peering capacity and 200+ Terabits per second active private peering capacity.
+Within its global network, Hurricane Electric is connected to more than 330 major exchange points and exchanges IP traffic directly with more than 11,000 different networks.
+Hurricane Electric currently has 50+ Terabits per second active public peering capacity and 400+ Terabits per second active private peering capacity.

-The European Internet Exchange Association (Euro-IX) ranks Hurricane Electric first in the world for the number of connections to Internet exchange points, with presence at more than 155 of Euro-IX member IXPs.
+The European Internet Exchange Association (Euro-IX) ranks Hurricane Electric first in the world for the number of connections to Internet exchange points, with presence at more than 170 of Euro-IX member IXPs.

-Peering dispute
+Cogent dispute

 There is a long-running dispute between the provider Cogent Communications and Hurricane Electric.
 Cogent has been refusing to peer settlement-free with Hurricane Electric since 2009.

+IncogNET dispute

+In July 2023, Hurricane Electric added a BGP filtering rule to deny traffic to and from the controversial discussion forum Kiwi Farms.
+The ISP company IncogNET filed a complaint to the Washington State Attorney General's Office in response to this.